Sunday, May 17, 2026

 Credit: PWHL

 The PWHL is starting its postseason on a high note.
-After the USA Women’s Hockey team took home gold in the Winter Olympics, the league rode a renewed wave of interest when many players returned home, with attendance surpassing one million fans for the first time in a single season.
+After the USA Women’s Hockey team took home gold in the Winter Olympics, the league rode a renewed wave of interest when many players returned home, with attendance surpassing 1 million fans for the first time in a single season.

 National TV Broadcast

-The best-of-five Walter Cup finals will be aired on national TV for the first time in the United States, with all games being broadcast on ION.
+The best-of-five Walter Cup finals will be aired on national TV for the first time in the United States, with all games being broadcast on Ion.
 The network previously aired a matchup between the Sirens and Victoire on March 28, which was the PWHL’s first-ever live national broadcast in the United States.

-ION, which is owned by Scripps Networks, has deals with the WNBA and NWSL and is available in 126 million households.
+Ion, which is owned by Scripps Networks, has deals with the WNBA and NWSL and is available in 126 million households.
 Scripps Sports president Brian Lawlor said in March that the network hopes to broadcast a larger batch of PWHL games during the 2026-27 season.

 Currently, American viewers can watch the PWHL via YouTube livestream.
 The league broadcasts nationally in Canada on TSN, CBC, and Prime Video, while its four American teams all have agreements with regional networks.